Oekn5w/horizon-load-remover/README.md

 ## Setup
 Advanced Scene Switcher 1.24 and later contains an `else` branch in the macros, which is used here.
 If that is not available, another macro with the negated condition has to be added (doubling the performance impact) to resume the timer.

 The setup is described for a 1080p source.
-Scaled sources are possible when they are fed through an extra Scene or Group; the video )
+Scaled sources are possible when they are fed through an extra Scene or Group; the video above is using the PC version of HZD on 1440p scaled to the canvas in a group

 * Set the advanced Scene Switcher interval to the lowest possible (50ms)
 * Add a new macro